 OFFICE: Room 207 in the Philosophy Department

-Other than that, please send me an email and I am very happy to arrange a meeting at another time.
+Other than that, I have an open door policy, or if you prefer please send me an email and I am very happy to arrange a meeting at a suitable time.

 In 2003 I received a BSc in Mathematics and Philosophy from the University of York, followed by an MA (2005) in History and Philosophy of Science from the University of Leeds.
 This led to a PhD in history and philosophy of science (2009), also at Leeds, supervised by Prof. Steven French.
 The starting point was certain difficulties concerning the representation and reconstruction of inconsistent scientific theories.
 Gradually I developed a new methodology for analysing debates about inconsistencies in science which I called ‘theory eliminativism’.
 This was the major focus during my year as a Postdoctoral Fellow in the Center for Philosophy of Science at the University of Pittsburgh, USA (2010-11).
 I received a contract from Oxford University Press to develop my PhD thesis into a book, entitled Understanding Inconsistent Science, and this was published in 2013.
 I started as a lecturer at Durham University in 2011.
 Philosophy aside, I am a keen runner.

 I am happy to supervise dissertations on any of the topics listed under 'Research Interests', and on closely related topics.
 Some examples of specific topics I would be happy to supervise are as follows:

 'When (if ever) is an inconsistency in science a serious problem?'

 'Is it possible to be a scientific realist about quantum mechanics?'

 'What is the best contemporary form of scientific realism?'

 'Should the scientific realist be motivated by explanatory successes in science, or only predictive successes?'